 UPDATE — I’d like to quickly create a preamble for the point I’m trying to convey.
 I’m in no way, shape, or form attempting to bash or dissuade people from going to college.
 This isn’t an examination of college education itself.
-What I’m really addressing is the faulty societal views that some people have of a what a college education “means”.
+What I’m really addressing is the faulty societal views that some people have of what a college education “means.”
 To be clear, I think for some, there are plenty of wonderful reasons to go to college.

 The story of the high school dropout going on to start their own successful business is not a new one and I’m sure we’ve all heard one or two famous ones by now.
 This isn’t an exception to the rule or some random anomaly; there’s a very good reason that many of the most successful people are dropouts.
 The first thing to consider is why someone dropped out.
 It’s easy to assume they couldn’t hack it, had problems at home, or were simply lowlife criminal types.

 The truth is, many of us drop out (yes I’m a dropout too) because we’ve carefully considered our options and decided to not be trapped by conformity or the parent/teacher scare tactics of being a burnout unless you go to a great college and made our own paths instead.
 I was only 19 when I had my career path mapped out, and I’m 100% self-taught.

-I’m 26 now and most of my friends are still scrambling to figure it out, in college, or have completed college, but decided that wasn’t really their passion or those that did the exact, by the book steps to success, which is great (I’ll discuss those career types later).
+I’m in my mid-twenties now and most of my friends are still scrambling to figure it out, in college, or have completed college, but decided that wasn’t really their passion or those that did the exact, by the book steps to success, which is great (I’ll discuss those career types later).